Training Classes Information

 Dog handlers under the age of 16 years old must be accompanied by an adult.

 Additional Information: Spectators are welcome as long as they do not interfere with the training.
-Children must be supervised by an appropriate adult at all times whilst on site.
+Children must be supervised by an appropriate adult at all times whilst on site, who is not participating in the training.
 Toilets are available and free tea & coffee is provided at the end of the class upon request, whilst the dogs socialise.
 You are responsible for your dog's behaviour at all times.
 Dogs can be unpredictable in their behaviour at times and although the risk is minimal that is the nature of a dog training and socialisation environment.
 Please read our full terms and conditions for further details.

 We often get asked about our dog training ideologies.
-We firmly believe that dogs are pack animals who thrive on clear leadership and hierarchy within their human/dog pack, including dominance-based behaviours.
+We firmly believe that dogs are pack animals who thrive on clear leadership and hierarchy within their human/dog pack, including the use of dominant/submissive based behaviours as all gregarious animals do that live in social packs.
 We believe in using the appropriate training methodology to achieve the desired outcome required to meet the owner's expectation level.
 This is dependent upon each individual dog's displayed behavioural response, as well as the ability of both dog and owner to adapt to certain training techniques.
-Although we advocate positive reinforcement as one component of dog training ideology, we do not believe that positive only training works for all dogs and refuse to limit ourselves to only practising one very basic ideology which can also be detrimental to individual dogs who display certain behaviours such as predatory aggression, dominant aggression, etc. To learn more please read the expert articles below.
+Although we advocate positive reinforcement as one component of dog training ideology, and it is always used as our preferable option, we know from experience that positive only training does not work for all dogs and refuse to limit ourselves to only practising one very basic ideology which can also be detrimental to individual dogs who display certain behaviours such as predatory or dominant aggression, etc. To learn more please read the article below.

 PRE-PUPPY TRAINING CLASS